insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

    * Streamlined Logic: Purged legacy references, entirely focusing on automated gate routines, security checkpoints, and border crossings across all map DLCs.

 ## 🚛 Advanced Dynamic Parking System
 Immerse yourself in a living roadside ecosystem.
 Parking lot, Rest stops and yards/drop off parked vehicle code has been completely rewritten.
 Everything will feel more realistic.
 As in no empty truck stops with two trucks at night or parking lots with one car in it are gone.
-4.2 introduces a massive expansion across 85 granular industrial, commercial, and rural sectors:
+SGSB introduces a massive expansion across 87 granular industrial, commercial, and rural sectors:
  *  Context-Aware Spawning: Lots reflect their local environment—populating grain co-ops with farm pickups and classic sedans, marine ramps with trailer-towing haulers, and oilfields with heavy-duty service rigs.
  *   Hybrid Temporal Scheduling: Banishes the "mass-extinction" pop-in effect.
 Personal vehicles utilize controlled dawn and dusk bleed-over, while commercial and industrial fleets use strict deterministic shift separation.
  *   Operational Graveyard Shifts: Municipal fleets—including street sweepers and garbage trucks—truly own the overnight hours before clearing out for daytime traffic.